EmilRamsvik/Digital-Garden/docs/Personal.md

 - I want the digital garden to be a place where I enjoy writing and filling in.
 It should be a pleasant experience.
 -  I want to share this with the world, but only when it is large enough to be useful.
 - Articles that are not finished are not marked as finished in the header so that I can do some sort of differentiation between articles.
 One thing I would like to do is work with [dataview](https://github.com/blacksmithgu/obsidian-dataview) and use it to create an unfinished table so that I can use that to finish up unfinished articles.
+- Access to my Mac has been a driver for this.
+When I worked on an engagement as a consultant, I had issues with writing down and having the normal workflow, which makes it a lot easier to jot down quickly some notes and then later, during the daily review, actually write down more comprehensive thoughts.